pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 pool = Pool()
 ```

-Then we connect all the algorithms
+Then we connect all the algorithms:

 ```python